Zira3l137/gothic-organizer-rs/docs/README.md

 Mods are displayed in a separate list in the `editor_view`.
 The `mod_management.rs` module handles the logic for adding, removing, and loading mods.
 When a mod is added, its files are extracted to a dedicated storage directory, and a `ModInfo` struct is created to track the mod's information.

 The `FileInfo` for each file contains a `parent_name` field, which indicates which mod the file belongs to.
 This information is displayed in a tooltip when the user hovers over a file in the `editor_view`.
 This allows users to easily see which files are part of the base game and which are from mods.

+### File Overwrites

+When a mod is loaded, its files may overwrite existing files from the base game or other mods.
+The application handles this by storing the overwritten files in the `overwrites` field of the `Instance` struct.
+This allows the application to restore the original files when a mod is disabled or removed.

+The `apply_mod_files` function in `mod_management.rs` is responsible for handling file overwrites.
+When a mod is loaded, it iterates over the mod's files and checks if a file with the same path already exists in the instance's file cache.
+If it does, the existing `FileInfo` is moved to the `overwrites` map, and the new `FileInfo` from the mod is inserted into the cache.

+When a mod is disabled or removed, the `unapply_mod_files` function is called.
+This function iterates over the mod's files and removes them from the instance's file cache.
+It then checks the `overwrites` map for any files that were overwritten by the mod and restores them to the cache.